Cards Against Humanity

-Cards Against Humanity is an adult party game in which players complete fill-in-the-blank statements, using words or phrases typically deemed offensive, risqué, or politically incorrect, printed on playing cards.
-It has been compared to the earlier card game Apples to Apples (1999).
+Cards Against Humanity is an adult card-based party game in which players complete fill-in-the-blank statements, using words or phrases typically deemed offensive, risqué, or politically incorrect, printed on playing cards.
+It has been compared to the card game Apples to Apples (1999).

 The game originated with a Kickstarter campaign in 2011.
 The game's title refers to the phrase "crimes against humanity", reflecting its politically incorrect content.

 Development

 Cards Against Humanity was created by a group of eight Highland Park High School alumni.
 Heavily influenced by the popular Apples to Apples card game, it was initially named Cardenfreude (a pun on Schadenfreude) and involved a group of players writing out the most abstract and, often, humorous response to the topic question.
 The name was later changed to Cards Against Humanity, with the answers pre-written on the white cards known today.
 Co-creator Ben Hantoot cited experiences with various games such as Magic: The Gathering, Balderdash, and Charades as inspiration, also noting that Mad Libs was "the most direct influence" for the game.